composablesys/collabs/docs/src/guide/data_modeling.md

 }
 ```

-**Collaborative data model:** We now give a collaborative version in the form of a custom `Collab` that is called `CPair`, which can hold a pair collaboratively.
+**Collaborative data model:** We now give a collaborative version in the form of a custom Collab that is called CPair, which can hold a pair collaboratively.

 ```ts
 class CPair<T, U> extends CObject {